 Trump Administration Regulatory Litigation Tracker

 Our Trump Administration Regulatory Litigation Tracker briefly summarizes litigation over major executive actions of the new administration that are relevant to business, with links to key source documents such as presidential executive orders, complaints, briefs and court decisions.
-The Tracker is updated weekly on Tuesdays, or more frequently if there are significant developments.
+It is updated each Tuesday.
 For the latest Skadden analysis of the administration’s directives, see our Executive Briefing

-The summaries below are organized by the subject of the executive action.
+The detailed case material below is organized by the subject of the executive action.
 The topics here are linked to headings below.

 Regulatory Policy | Trade Policy | Energy and the Environment | Diversity, Equity and Inclusion | Federal Funding | Department of Government Efficiency | Federal AgenciesFederal Officials